-- RL.2.1 Ask and answer such questions as who, what, where, when, why, and how to demonstrate understanding of key details in a text. - RL.2.2 Recount stories, including fables and folktales from diverse cultures, and determine their central message, lesson, or moral. - RL.2.3 Describe how characters in a story respond to major events and challenges.
+- RL.3.1 Ask and answer questions to demonstrate understanding of a text, referring explicitly to the text as the basis for the answers. - RL.3.2 Recount stories, including fables, folktales, and myths from diverse cultures; determine the central message, lesson, or moral and explain how it is conveyed through key details in the text. - RL.3.3 Describe characters in a story and explain how their actions contribute to the sequence of events.